THE ELDER LAW PRACTICE OF DANIEL D. MUNSTER

 IX.
 Medicaid Planning Primarily Involves Giving All My Property Away

 Due to recent changes affecting how Medicaid penalizes gifts, gifting now plays a smaller role in Medicaid planning.
 While careful gifting can still be helpful, Medicaid planning has never really focused on gifting.
 Rather, Medicaid planning really focuses on the process of reinvesting savings in assets that Medicaid considers exempt.

 X. The Government Will Take Everything From Me If I Go On Medicaid

-In May 2007, Georgia finally initiated an estate recovery program whereby certain sums paid on behalf of a Medicaid recipient will be recovered from their estate after death.
+In May 2007, Georgia initiated an estate recovery program whereby certain sums paid on behalf of a Medicaid recipient will be recovered from their estate after death.
 Although many of the program’s rules remain ambiguous, it appears that estates valued at less than $25000 will avoid recovery.
 Moreover, recovery against a home is generally postposed if the spouse still resides there.
 Although recovery may occur, the estate still enjoys significant benefit in that repayment takes place at the Medicaid rate instead of the private pay rate.
 Tthis discount is actually the reason that it is so much more difficult to secure a bed in a well-respected nursing home if Medicaid is the only source of payment available.